dfujim/bfit/README.md

 ### Testing

 Testing your installation of [bfit] is accomplished by running `pytest` within the installation folder.
-Some tests, particularly those involving drawing, fail when run as group in this environment, but they should pass on individual re-running: `pytest --lf`.
+Note that some tests, particularly those involving drawing, fail when run as group in this environment, but they should pass on a second attempt: `pytest --lf`.
+Further testing information can be found [here](https://github.com/dfujim/bfit/wiki/Installation-and-first-startup).

-Additionally, results from [bfit] may be compared directly against those from a number of independently developed applications:

-* [bnmr_1f] : A command line tool to analyze CW resonance (1f) measurements
-  (written by R. M. L. McFadden).
-* [bnmr_2e] : A command line tool to analyze pulsed resonance (2e) measurements
-  (written by R. M. L. McFadden).
-* [bnmrfit] : A collection of [PHYSICA] scripts for inspecting all types of β-NMR data (written by Z. Salman).
-The scripts have been well-tested through over a decade of use, though maintenance of [PHYSICA] has long since ceased.
-  Ironically, the fitting capabalities are somewhat minimal.
-* [bnmroffice] : A GUI analysis tool for inspecting most types of β-NMR data, similar to bfit (written by H. Saadaoui).
-While used for many years, it is currently out-of-date with regards to recent run modes.
-Similarly, it is no longer actively maintained.
-* [musrfit] : A popular and powerful analysis tool for time-differential [μSR] data.
-An add-on library for analyzing β-NMR SLR data (written by Z. Salman) is available (see the [musrfit documentation]).

-These works, as well as number of unpublished ones (mostly by R. M. L. McFadden and W. A. MacFarlane), were used to test bfit.
-When fitting data, most of these codes rely on the [MINUIT2] minimizer (based on the "classic" [MINUIT] code) provided within the [ROOT] framework.
-In this case, the `migrad` minimizer option in [bfit] (made available through [iminuit]) should be used for the best comparison.

-Note that the run header information can be checked against the API provided by the [TRIUMF] [CMMS] group's online muon data ([MUD]) file "[archive]".
-For example, have a look at the header information for [`data/BNMR/2020/040123.msr`].

 [Python]: https://www.python.org/
 [SciPy]: https://www.scipy.org/